Harris-n-coreedge/QA-Agent/frontend/src/test_detail.md

   TEST EXECUTION SUMMARY
 ═══════════════════════════════════════════════════════

-Task: We are going to check a test case, we will go to the website https://www.w3schools.com, click on sign button and login with the following credentials: username: abc@dd.com, password: 123 and then click again on sign in button and extract the error message and if error a message is displayed 'Incorrect username or password' then test case is passed otherwise it is failed
+Task: We are going to check a test case, we will go to the website https://www.w3schools.com, click on sign button and login with the following credentials: username: abc@dd.com, password: 123 and then click again on sign in button and extract the error message and if error a message is displayed 'Try Again' then test case is passed otherwise it is failed

 ───────────────────────────────────────────────────────
 STEP 1